How to Promote Waste Reduction in Schools and Educational Institutions

 Implement a Waste Segregation System

-Develop a waste segregation system with clearly marked bins for different types of waste, such as recyclables, non-recyclables, and organic waste.
+Establish a waste segregation system featuring visibly labeled bins designated for various waste categories, including recyclables, non-recyclables, and organic waste.

 Related Post: What does Waste Management do with Recycling?